MPoppleton/votingcouncil/README.md

 Just run the tribal.sql script under _src/main/db/_ to create required tables, and update your hibernate config respectively.

 Or let hibernate do it's magic!

+Take the datasource file (src/main/webapp/WEB-INF/votingapp-ds.xml), uncomment the datasource and place it in your deployments folder (jboss or wildfly standalone/deployments) or use your old datasource and edit the persistence xml)

-Build and deploy the .war file and go to your jboss web context hosted (/votingapp) and try it out!
+Build and deploy the .war file and go to your jboss web context hosted (/votingapp)
+and try it out!

 See _instructions.txt_ for further help on how to configure your jboss datasource persistence adapter, or